psatler/meetapp-backend/README.md

 ### _Listing the meetups_

 There is a route that lists the meetups with a filter by date only (not time).
 The results of that list should come paginated by 10 items per page.
-Below is an example of a request to the route for listing the meetups:
+Below is an example of a request to the route for listing the meetups: :ballot_box_with_check:

 ```
 http://localhost:3333/meetups?date=2019-07-01&page=2